christopherhein/mx-laptimes/README.md

 ## Deployment

-Deployment is 100% handled by adding code and pushing it to the repo
+Deployment is 100% handled by adding code and pushing it to the repo.